 \section{Experiments}

-To corroborate our theory, we empirically compare the selection heuristics unified in Section~\ref{sec:post_generation_selection_via_feedback}, and analyze the empirical performance of Thompson sampling via backprompting that we introduced in Section~\ref{sec:feedback_during_generation}.
+To corroborate our theory, we empirically compare the selection heuristics unified in Section~\ref{sec:post_generation_selection_via_feedback}, and confirm the fundamental limits of in-the-loop backprompting of environment feedback, established theoretically in Section~\ref{sec:feedback_during_generation} via identification of backprompting with approximate in-context Thompson sampling.
 Of particular interest is the impact of the sharpness factor $s$ and irreducible regret $\Delta$.